LiamABailey/2DVelocityCorrelation/README.md

       -h, --help            show this help message and exit --ds data_start_row_ix
                             The row in the input .csv containing the column headers, indexed from zero.
-Default = 0 --rmin RMIN           The minimum radius size (in px_grid_spacing/px) to observe.
-Default = 1 --rmax RMAX           The maximum radius size (in px_grid_spacing/px) to observe.
-Default = 25 --rstep RSTEP         The radius step size (in px_grid_spacing/px) to compute.
-Default = 1 --pxconv PXCONV       The conversion factor to px for x/y coordinate features.
-If not provided, no conversion applied.
+Default = 0 --rmin RMIN           The minimum radius size (where a single unit is the minimum distance between any two points in the X or Y coordinate space) to observe.
+Default = 1
-      --pxstep px_grid_spacing
+      --rmax RMAX           The maximum radius size (where a single unit is the minimum distance between any two points in the X or Y coordinate space) to observe.
+Default = 25
+      --rstep RSTEP         The radius step size (where a single unit is the minimum distance between any two points in the X or Y coordinate space) to compute.
+Default = 1
-                            The grid spacing between each observation, in px.
-Default = 1 --xpfea XPFEA         The column name of the x-coordinate values.
-Default = 'x [px]' --ypfea YPFEA         The column name of the y-coordinate values.
-Default = 'y [px]' --xvfea XVFEA         The column name of the x-velocity values.
-Default = 'u [px/frame]' --yvfea YVFEA         The column name of the x-coordinate values.
-Default = 'v [px/frame]'
+      --xpfea XPFEA         The column name of the x-coordinate values.
+Default = 'x [m]' --ypfea YPFEA         The column name of the y-coordinate values.
+Default = 'y [m]' --xvfea XVFEA         The column name of the x-velocity values.
+Default = 'u [m/s]' --yvfea YVFEA         The column name of the x-coordinate values.
+Default = 'v [m/s]'

 Sample command: <br/>